 This vector contains common values of NA (missing), which is aimed to

-strings used can be found by printing out common_na_strings
+strings used can be found by printing out common_na_strings.
+It is a

 useful way to explore your data for possible missings, but I strongly warn